InjectiveLabs/mainnet-genesis-dryrun/GENESIS-CEREMONY.md

 is no guarantee a network will ever start from it - nodes and validators may never come online, the community may disregard the recommendation and choose different genesis files, and/or they may modify the software in arbitrary ways.
-Such outcomes and many more are outside the ICF's control and completely in the hands of the community
+Such outcomes and many more are outside the Injective foundation and completely in the hands of the community

 On initialization of the software, the Injective chain Bonded Proof-of-Stake system will kick in to